aimms/documentation/webui/page-manager.rst

 Configuring the string parameter on respective pages
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

 In the WebUI, navigate to the respective page.
-In the Page Settings you can locate the Side panel Settings option:
+In the Page Settings you can locate the Page Extensions option:

 .. image:: images/SP_configuresidepanel.png
 			:align: center
 			:scale: 75

-Add the string parameter created for that respective page in the side panels field.
+Add the string parameter created for that respective page in the "Side Panels" field.

 .. image:: images/SP_configurehomepage2.png
 			:align: center